bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 Stubs enable us to simulate difficult-to-trigger conditions.
 The occurrence of a specific time is a good example of that.

-You can run this code in [this playground](https://goplay.tools/snippet/LBV0cz0d4Ne)

 ### Other sources we can stub

 It's not just time sources we can stub, of course.
 Any source of data - or events - can be stubbed: